ethus3h/personal/work/Fall 2018/Reference.md

 - (In your Gantt chart, make sure promotion is an overlapping part of your timeline
 - include your standing is in each of the social networks you plan to use, and how you might increase it.
 - DO Milestones planning see syllabus for dates.
+- "This project should aim to systematically support the libre development and distribution as best as possible of the full set of knowledge and resources needed to support humans' standard of living, and to ensure the availability of communities managed in the long-term interest of their constituents, humanity, and the environment.": "Once again: bring a few examples of how this would all work."
 - ASSIGNMENT 5:
+  - Incorporate milestones into timeline Team B Oct 16, Nov 6, Nov 29, Dec 13, Feb 7, Feb 28, Mar 28, Apr 18.
+  - Add to text-based proposal
+    - Timeline
+    - Budget
+    - Visual approaches (including diagram)
+    - Annotated Bibliography
+    - Promotion plan
+  - add a new approach to The Pool that links directly to the summary portfolio entry.
+Be sure to add the appropriate subject; for fall 2018, that is capstone-2019.

 COS312:
 - Assignenmnts on Black board (https://my.umaine.edu)